jubeormk1/AnalogDiscovery_x20_powerMainsProbe/Readme.md

 Analog Discovery (R) and Waveforms(R) are Digilent trademarks.

-The license is described in the file 'license.md'.
+The license is described in the file 'LICENSE'.